 Welcome to VMware vRealize® Automation™ documentation.
 Learn how you can provide a secure portal where authorized administrators, developers, or business users can request new IT services.
 Manage your cloud and IT resources, while ensuring compliance with business policies.

 Get started building your provisioning infrastructure.
-Create blueprints for your deployable infrastructure, applications, desktops, and many others.
+Create VMware cloud templates for your deployable infrastructure, applications, desktops, and many others.
 Provide the common service catalog where requests for IT services that are processed, providing a consistent user experience despite any underlying heterogeneous infrastructure.
-Plan and deliver a CICD build and pipeline.
+Plan and deliver a CI/CD build and pipeline.

 Before you begin with vRealize Automation

 Because of major changes between 7.x and 8.0 and later, you must pay particular attention to the version of vRealize Automation that you are running.
 The user experience is very different.

 Here are a few ways that they are different.

 |Primary features||8.0 and later||7.6 and earlier|

 |Main navigation||A single URL with a collection of applications that you access from a shared console.||URL-driven user interface where you must know the URL to access the embedded applications.|